KirstenO09/Student-Demo-Registration/README.md

 * HTML & CSS – For structure and styling.

-* PHP – For server-side processing.
+* PHP – For server-side processing and database integration.

 This form ensures a smooth and organized registration experience for both students and administrators. 🚀